 – Photos with different family members and friends (such as grandparents)

 – Holidays (such as your baby’s first Christmas)

 – And a few just because photos (these are your favorite photos that mean something special to you).

 10. Favorite Quotes

 Inspirational quotes are the perfect way to sum up all your feelings in just a few short words.
 They also can make a great caption to those beautiful photos.
-If you need a little inspiration check out our Inspirational Pregnancy Quotes, Quotes About Being A Mother For The First Time, and family quotes And Sayings.
+If you need a little inspiration check out our inspirational pregnancy quotes, new mom quotes, and family quotes And Sayings.

 11. Letters To Your Baby

 Letters to your baby are a beautiful way to capture your hopes, dreams, and words of wisdom to you your child for when they grow up.
 They can be written in your baby book in the form of little notes or you may choose to make it a formal letter for them to open later and store it the keepsake pocket of your book.

 12. Your Personality